 This Code covers members of Dumfries and Galloway NHS Board.

-As a member of Dumfries and Galloway NHS Board, it is your responsibility to make sure that you are familiar with, and that your actions comply with, the provisions of this Code of Conduct.
+As a member of Dumfries and Galloway NHS Board, it is your responsibility to make sure that you are familiar with, and that your actions comply with, the provisions of this Code.